RandomPower/IID_validation/README.md

 ### NIST IID testing

-The IID assumption is evaluated according to the Permutation Testing section of Chapter 5 of [NIST SP 800-90B](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-90B.pdf).
-The procedure checks whether the input sequence has an internal structure that would skew the results of the IID test suite.
-To do so, it compares the results of the selected tests for the input sequence, here called `Tx`, with the results obtained over `n_permutations` shuffled versions of the input sequence, here called `Ti`.
-Counter C0 is updated every time that a result Ti is smaller than the reference values `Tx`, and counter C1 is increased when they are equal.
+The IID validation procedure takes as input a sequence of length `n_symbols` and computes on it the eleven statistical tests detailed in the Permutation Testing section of chapter 5 of [NIST SP 800-90B](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-90B.pdf).
+The outcomes (in the following referred to as `Tx`) are taken as reference and used to compare the results of the aforementioned tests on a shuffled version of the input sequence: whenever the latter (here called `Ti`) are smaller than `Tx`, a counter `C0` is updated; if they are equal to `Tx`, a second counter `C1` is.
+Such counters are kept independent for each test and a number `n_permutations` of shuffled sequences is considered.
+The symbols are validated as IID if, for every test, the reference value `Tx` does not lie in the upper or lower 0.05% of the total population of `Ti` or, in other words if both C0 ≥ 0.0005 * `n_permutations` and C1+C0 ≤ 0.9995 * `n_permutations`.
+The default parameters are `n_symbols` = 1000000 (10^3) and `n_permutations` = 10000 (10^4), as specified by NIST.
-For each selected test, a histogram of the obtained `Ti` is produced, with the `Tx` reference value shown as a red line.

-[Fig. 1](#fig-histTxTi) shows an example plot for the excursion test with `n_symbols` = 1000 and `n_permutations` = 10000.
+For a fixed test the population of the `Ti` is shown as an histogram, with the reference value `Tx` marked by a red line.
+[Fig. 1](#fig-histTxTi) shows an example plot for the excursion test with `n_symbols` = 1000 (10^3) and `n_permutations` = 10000 (10^4).
-If the symbols that make up the input sequence are IID, `Tx` shouldn't be an extreme value in the `Ti` distribution and should instead fall within the central 99.5% of the sample.

 <figure id=fig-histTxTi>
 <img src="assets/excursion.png" alt="Histogram of the Ti results">